switchupcb/disgo/README.md

 High quality code merits easy development.
 Disgo uses developer operations to stay up-to-date with the ever-changing Discord API.
 Code generation is used to provide a clean implementation for every request and event.
 Data race detection is used with _an integration test that covers the entire Discord API_ in order to ensure that Disgo is safe for concurrent usage.
 In addition, Disgo provides the following **exclusive features**.

 - EVERY Rate Limit (Global, Per Route, Per Resource, Custom, Gateway)
-- Automatic Intent Calculation (Gateway)
+- Automatic Gateway Intent Calculation

 ## Table of Contents